-Head and Professor Shinjiro Hamano Senior Assistant Professor Mihoko Kikuchi Assistant Professor Miako Sakaguchi

-The aim of Central Research Laboratory is to operate and efficiently manage common equipments and to support general laboratory activities in the institute.
+Head and Professor Shinjiro Hamano Senior Assistant Professor Mihoko Kikuchi Assistant Professor Miako Sakaguchi The aim of the Central Research Laboratory is to efficiently operate and manage common equipments and to support general laboratory activities in the institute.
 In addition, this laboratory also supports research activities conducted in the institute by extramural investigators.